Self-imposed Trauma Requiring Excessive Struggle and Suffering.

 Often it is a combination of both, as the need to feed our ego and the lifestyle we have created become the traps we find ourselves stuck in.
-The possibilities are as endless and unique as each of us.
+The possibilities are endless and unique for each of us.

-When we have a cold, we take something to relieve the symptoms so that we can keep going.
+When we have a cold, we take something to relieve the symptoms to keep going.
 If the cold turns into something worse, like bronchitis, we get antibiotics, so we don’t get anyone else ill.
-Once we run a high enough fever, we call out sick and spend a week in bed anxious about the work that is piling up.
+Once we run a high enough fever, we call out sick and spend a week in bed, anxious about the work that is piling up.
 We return to our jobs at 80%, stay late to catch up, and crash over the next two weekends to “get over the hump.”
 Sound familiar?

 What if we just took a day or two to stop when our body signaled that it needed rest?
 Rather than a collective month of lower productivity at work and home, culminating with a week of lost time, we could have taken a couple of days to sleep, rest, eat well and slow down.

-The fight or flight response which kept our ancestors alive was able to be turned off when not needed, and adequate time was taken in between to ensure the collective whole stayed functional and healthy.
+The fight or flight response that kept our ancestors alive could be turned off when not needed, and adequate time was taken in between to ensure the collective whole stayed functional and healthy.

 All it feels is the hormone associated with your reaction to the stress, so it does what it is designed to do – protect you.
 How?
 By making sure you stay vigilant, awake, and slowing your metabolism to conserve resources – the last thing a modern-day person needs!

-Using breathing and meditation techniques, engaging in something meaningful and playful each day, connecting with nature in some way like a sipping coffee outdoors or walking at lunchtime without our phones, are simple yet effective ways of letting steam out of our kettles.
+Using breathing and meditation techniques, engaging in something meaningful and playful each day, connecting with nature in some way like sipping coffee outdoors or walking at lunchtime without our phones are simple yet effective ways of letting steam out of our kettles.

 Repeated use of such mindfulness techniques has been medically proven to alter the chemicals in the brain enough so that the stress hormones released during a perceived challenge can subside much quicker than if left to its natural pattern.